A year after a bloody uprising, Bangladesh is far from political stability

 Yunus has been at loggerheads with the Bangladesh Nationalist Party, or BNP, now the main contender for power.
 The party headed by former Prime Minister Khaleda Zia has demanded elections either in December or February next year.
 Yunus has said they could be held in April.

-The interim government has also cleared the way for the Islamists, who were under severe pressure during Hasina’s regime, to rise, while the student leaders who spearheaded the uprising have formed a new political party.
+The interim government has also cleared the way for religious parties, who were under severe pressure during Hasina’s regime, to rise, while the student leaders who spearheaded the uprising have formed a new political party.
 The students’ party demands that the constitution be rewritten, if needed entirely, and says it won’t allow the election without major reforms.

-Meanwhile, many hard-line Islamists have either fled prison or have been released, and the Jamaat-e-Islami, the country’s largest Islamist party, which has a controversial past, is now aspiring to a role in government.
+Meanwhile, many hard-liners have either fled prison or have been released, and the Jamaat-e-Islami, the country’s largest religious party, which has a controversial past, is now aspiring to a role in government.
 It often bitterly criticizes the BNP, equating it with Hasina’s Awami League, and recently held a massive rally in Dhaka as a show of power.
-Critics fear that greater influence of the Islamist forces could fragment Bangladesh’s political landscape further.
+Critics fear that greater influence of religious forces could fragment Bangladesh’s political landscape further.

 “Any rise of Islamists demonstrates a future Bangladesh where radicalization could get a shape where so-called disciplined Islamist forces could work as a catalyst against liberal and moderate forces,” political analyst Nazmul Ahsan Kalimullah said.